 - Click on the Data tab.

-- On the left side, you should now see various options for getting your data.
-Click on the From other sources button.
+- Just below the Data tab, click on New Query then choose From Other Sources in options.
 You will then be able to import data from various other sources.

 - That will take you to the Power Query editor.

 - There, you need to type this formula in the formula bar: =Excel.CurrentWorkbook()